mrnnasir/project_shopping_mall/README.md

 ## Dataset Content
 * Describe your dataset.
 Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.

-I collected the dataset from kaggle, where numerous public dataset can be found to practice or learn about the real world scenarios.
+I collected the dataset from Kaggle, where numerous public dataset can be found to practice or learn about the real world scenarios.
 The dataset I had gathered for this specfic project has about 100000 rows of data that is comprised of information about following columns,

     * Invoice_no
     * Customer_id